-THE FEBRUARY AGM and LECTURE WILL BE A ‘ZOOM’ WEBINAR PRESENTATION, IT WILL NOT BE HELD AT CANOR.
+THE MAY LECTURE WILL BE A ‘ZOOM’ WEBINAR PRESENTATION, IT WILL NOT BE HELD AT CANOR.

 Previously postponed lectures will be rescheduled where possible.